TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

 -# If the parsing succeeded, press the **Send Config** button to send the configuration to the switch.

--# Load the **ipnxthdr_tcp** configuration file from `<ETHFW_PATH>/docs/packeth_configurations/` directory
-to the `packEth` tool and start sending packets.
+-# Load the `ipnxthdr_tcp` configuration file from `<ETHFW_PATH>/docs/packeth_configurations/` directory to the packEth tool and start sending packets.

--# Since, TCP is whitelisted, the packets will be received at PC2.
-This can be verified by using `WireShark` in PC2 with `ip.addr eq 192.168.1.202 && vlan` filter.
+-# Since TCP is whitelisted, the packets will be received at **PC 2**.
+This can be verified by using Wireshark in **PC 2** with `ip.addr eq 192.168.1.202 && vlan` filter.

--# Similarly **ipnxthdr_udp** packEth configuration can be used to verify UDP.
+-# Similarly, `ipnxthdr_udp` packETH configuration can be used to verify UDP.

--# Since the ICMP protocol is not whitelisted, packets sent using **ipnxthdr_icmp_echorequest** from packEth won't be received at PC2.
+-# Since the ICMP protocol is not whitelisted, packets sent using `ipnxthdr_icmp_echorequest` from packETH won't be received at **PC 2**.

 [Back To Top](@ref demo_ethfw_combined_top)

 ## Rate Limiting {#ethfw_rate_limiting}

--# Rate Limiting can be enabled by adding a Policer entry with parameters like Source and Destination MAC address of the traffic to be limited.
-The rate at which the traffic is limited is based on the values of `Peak Information Rate (PIR)` and `Committed Information Rate (CIR)` both in `bits per second(bps)` set in the Policer entry.
+-# Rate Limiting can be enabled by adding a policer entry with parameters like Source and Destination MAC address of the traffic to be limited.
+The rate at which the traffic is limited is based on the values of Peak Information Rate (PIR) and Committed Information Rate (CIR) both in bits per second (bps) set in the policer entry.

 -# Open the **CONFIGURATION FILE** tab of the GUI tool.

 -# To enable rate limiting, click on the **Open** button and select the `rate_limiting_config.txt` file present in the `<SDK_INSTALL_PATH>/pdk/packages/ti/drv/cpsw/tools/cpsw_configclient/config_files` directory.